Scientific Classification

 References

-Hall, 1843 (as Delthyris mucronatus): p.
-198
+Hall (1843) (as Delthyris mucronatus): p.
+198.

-Hall, 1867 (as Spirifer mucronata): p.
+Hall (1867) (as Spirifera mucronata): p.
 216, pl.
-34
+34.

 Remarks

 From Wilson (2014, p.
-115): “Medium-sized shell, with hinge line extended, sometime into long ‘mucronate’ projections.
+115): “Medium-sized shell, with hinge line extended, sometime into long mucronate projections.
 Cardinal area narrow.
 Both valves moderately convex, with well-marked sinus and fold.
 Surface with distinct striae and growth lines.
 To 20-50 mm.”

 Online Resources

-Global Biodiversity Information Facility
+Global Biodiversity Information Facility.

 Media